WPS/egon.io/architecture.md

 ## Decision: 1 Domain Story = 1 Self-contained File

-Since Egon does not use centralized storage (see [architectural constraints](#section-architecture-constraints), users need to export their Domain Stories to their local file system as files.
+Since Egon does not use centralized storage (see [architectural constraints](#section-architecture-constraints)), users need to export their Domain Stories to their local file system as files.

 The most simple way of doing that is to put one domain story into one file and make it self-contained, i.E. include the SVG of the icon set (including custom icons).
 This makes it easy to share domain stories with other users.